websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/roles-api-basics.md

    unzip liferay-z3v5.zip
    ```

-1. Use the [Users_GET_FromInstance](./user-account-api-basics.md#get-instance-users) to get a list of user IDs.
+1. Use the [Users_GET_FromInstance](./user-account-api-basics.md#get-instance-users) to get a list of User IDs.
 Make note of the User ID you wish to associate with a Regular Role.

-1. Use the [Roles_GET_FromInstance](#get-roles-from-instance) to get a list of all role IDs.
-Make note of the role ID you wish to associate that is `roleType: regular`.
+1. Use the [Roles_GET_FromInstance](#get-roles-from-instance) to get a list of all Role IDs.
+Make note of the Role ID you wish to associate that is `roleType: regular`.
 For example, the Analytics Administrator Regular Role type.

 1. Use the cURL script to associate a User to a Regular Role.
 On the command line, navigate to the `curl` folder.
 Execute the `RoleUserAssociation_POST_ToInstance.sh` script.
 Replace `1234` with a Regular Role's ID.
 Replace `5678` with a User's ID.